mkst/sssv/README.md

 | P - European      | `FC70E272/08FFE7AA` | `23710541bb3394072740b0f0236a7cb1a7d41531` | EU              | `1.37`  |
 | ???               | ???                 | ???                                        | [NES World](http://www.nesworld.com/prototype-details.php?system=n64&data=124) | `1.26B` |

-Only US and EU versions were released.
+Only US and EU versions were released to the public.
 If you are in possession of a beta/prototype ROM, please let me know - `mkst#4741`.

 # ROM Info